Morkovka21Vek/AI_Font_Generator/README.md

 # AI_Font_Generator(Beta version) version: 0.3.3
  [EN]Creates the rest of the font characters using AI.(translated by Yandex translator)
- I have a thc with news on the project https://t.me /+PZdpMF19QdU0NTUy (only in Russian)
+ I have a telegram channel with news on the project https://t.me /+PZdpMF19QdU0NTUy (only in Russian)
  TO WORK, YOU NEED TO INSTALL FontForge(https://fontforge.org/en-US/downloads/windows /) REMEMBER THE PATH TO THE PROGRAM